Creazycreator/B-Bot/README.md

 ```bash
 python main.py
 ```

+## How to use

+1. At first, you will be asked for the API key.
+Just follow the instructions; if you don't have an API key, the process is explained below
+2. Then, once the API keys are validated, you will need two pieces of information:
+    - The name of the upcoming new listing
+    - The date on which the new listing will be available
+3. Once these pieces of information are known, enter the pair name (case insensitive, and do not add USDT as it will be added automatically)
+    - [❌] BTCUSDT, btcusdt
+    - [✔] BTC, btc
+4. Next, for the date, I recommend setting it to 20 seconds before the arrival of the new listing, for example:
+    - For example, if the pair is scheduled to be listed at 10:00 AM
+    - You should set it to 9:59:40
+    - The 20 seconds will be dedicated to launching the WebSocket; this manipulation will be corrected in future versions
+5. Once all these parameters are entered, you just have to wait for the bot to buy as soon as it receives information about the new pair
+6. It is crucial to **_keep the program open until the end_**; otherwise, the purchase of the new pair will not occur (unless you want to stop the program with CTRL+C)

 ## Binance API Key
 For Binance API keys, you can follow this link that explains how to obtain them: [How to Create API Keys on Binance?](https://www.binance.com/en/support/faq/how-to-create-api-keys-on-binance-360002502072)